NURS642 – Wa Whakanohonoho – Te Mahi Tiaki Tonu/Clinical Practicum – Continuing Care

 - Assessment Criteria

-- The portfolio is comprised of multiple components.
-Students need to provide evidence against all learning outcomes and gain 50% in the Evidence Portfolio with a minimum mark of 40% in each part of the portfolio and pass the Clinical Competence Assessment to pass this module.
+- The portfolio is comprised of a Clinical Competence Assessment.
+Students need to provide evidence against all learning outcomes and pass each Clinical Competency to pass this module.
 Students must complete a minimum of 224 hours of clinical practicum to be eligible to complete the Clinical Competence Assessment.

 - Learning and Teaching Resource